VakhoKontridze/VComponents/README.md

 ### Animations

 VComponents approaches animations as bound to components and their models, and not to state.
-Which means, that to modify a state of component with an animaton, you need to pass a custom model.
+Which means, that to modify a state of component with an animation, you need to pass a custom model.

 **Not Preferred**: